 - The TSF shall enforce the Dynamic Memory Access Control Policy to objects based on the following: software mode, the object location, the operation to be performed, and the current set of access rights. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: the operation is allowed if and only if the software mode, the object location and the operation matches an entry in the current set of access rights. - The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - The TSF shall explicitly deny access of subjects to objects based on the following additional rules: in Issuer or User configuration, any access (read, write, execute) to the OST ROM is denied, and in User configuration, any write access to the ST NVM is denied. - Note: It should be noted that this level of policy detail is not needed at the application level.
 The composite Security Target writer should describe the ES access control and information flow control policies instead.
-Within the ES High Level Design description, the chosen setting of IC security attributes would be shown to implement the described policies relying on the IC SFP presented here. - The following SFP Dynamic Memory Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1)": - 151 SFP 3: Dynamic Memory Access Control Policy a.
-See the Datasheet referenced in Section 9 for actual values.

-The TSF must control read, write, execute accesses of software to data, based on the software mode and on the current set of access rights.
+Within the ES High Level Design description, the chosen setting of IC security attributes would be shown to implement the described policies relying on the IC SFP presented here. - The following SFP Dynamic Memory Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1)": - 148 SFP_3: Dynamic Memory Access Control Policy - The TSF must control read, write, execute accesses of software to data, based on the software mode and on the current set of access rights.